Here are ways to help prevent gynecologic cancer or catch it early.

-Many people got off track with checkups and screenings during the COVID-19 pandemic.
+Many people get off track with checkups and screenings.
 Others simply stop getting pelvic exams after their childbearing years.
 But sometimes an early-stage cancer can be felt with such exams, including among patients who are 70 and older (people with the highest risk for some gynecologic cancers), says Dr. Chapman.
 Cervical cancer screenings also are important, including for older people who have new sexual partners.

 Ask for the HPV vaccine.